 In some settings, colonic clients can actually see the feces flow through the tube, but because of the set-up of the room I was in, I didn't actually see my waste.
 I admit I was slightly curious, like after I used ear candles and had to unroll the tip of the candle to check out the Milk Dud-sized ball of wax that came out of my ear.
 Gross, but oddly fascinating.

 I felt slightly uncomfortable during the colonic, mostly because it feels exactly like going to the bathroom, and it felt "wrong" to be laying a table and not sitting on a toilet.
 A few times during the colonic, I got a bloated feeling and felt flushed, much like one does while passing a large stool on the toilet.
 Domer explained that I had passed a constipated stool, which is basically poop that has sat around in the colon for a long time.
 (Thar she blows!)
+"I've heard that colonics are popular in Vegas with show girls for that reason," says Domer.

 "Regular stools can come out around constipated stools," she says.